robin-rpr/calos/doc/clearly-image.rst

   grown in 3 instructions: foo

 Here, instead of being executed, each instruction’s results were retrieved from cache.
-(Charliecloud uses lazy retrieval; nothing is actually retrieved until the end, as seen by the "copying image" message.)
+(Clearly uses lazy retrieval; nothing is actually retrieved until the end, as seen by the "copying image" message.)
 Cache hit for each instruction is indicated by an asterisk (:code:`*`) after the line number.
 Even for such a small and short Dockerfile, this build is noticeably faster